NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Restoring MariaDB or MySQL ###

-After [extracting the MariaDB or MySQL archive file](RestoringArchives), if you would like to restore your entire database backup -- named * in the configuration file --:
+After [extracting the MariaDB or MySQL archive file](#RestoringArchives), if you would like to restore your entire database backup -- named * in the configuration file -- :

     $ cd 2015-07-31_blog.babaei.net_mysql
     $ mysql -u root -p < mysql.sql